GandhiCloudLab/watsonx-ai-partner-onboarding/readme.md

 ### Personal Account
 - Create an IBMid using your email id.
 See 1.1
 - Create  IBM Cloud account with your email address, personal information, and credit card information.
-(See 1.2)
+(See 2.2)
 - Sign up for watsonx.ai free trial.
-(See 1.3)
+(See 2.3)

 ### Techzone Account
 - Create an IBMid using your organization email id.
-(See 1.1)
+(See 2.1)
 - Register your email id via IBM Partner Plus for TechZone
+- Create  IBM Cloud account with your email address, official information, and credit card information.
+(See 2.2)
-- Request for watsonx.ai account in TechZone (See 1.4)
+- Request for watsonx.ai account in TechZone (See 2.4)

 ### Organization Account
 - Create an IBMid using your organization email id.
-(See 1.1)
+(See 2.1)
 - Request your administrator to invite you to join Organization IBM Cloud Account which has already signed up for watsonx.ai account